Teresita Fernández: Dark Earth opens at Georgetown University’s de la Cruz Art Gallery

 Their golden, metallic surfaces prompt each viewer to linger, as their gaze is returned and distorted within the constructed landscape.
 With these works, Fernández prompts viewers to consider their own role in the eroded physical and psychological spaces produced by centuries of dominant colonialism.

 The panoramic horizon of Charred Landscape (America), a site-specific installation, surrounds the Dark Earth panels–smoke rising from its peaks.
 Here, solid charcoal (made of burned trees) functions simultaneously as a sculptural element, drawing tool, ephemeral marks, and as a physical part of a real landscape.
 Both the imagery and materials reference the “slash and burn” technique traditionally used by Indigenous peoples to cultivate rotating crops and sustainably fertile terrain.

-Teresita Fernández: Dark Earth is now open to the public, pre registration is required to visit.
-Fernández and artist Cecilia Vicuña will launch a new panel discussion series on November 11th at 6pm, Be Seen AND Heard: Conversations with American Women Artists.
-This event will have limited capacity and require separate pre registration, to sign up and for additional program details visit the Georgetown University Art Galleries’ website.
+Teresita Fernández: Dark Earth is now open to the public, pre-registration is required to visit.
+Fernández and artist Cecilia Vicuña will launch a new panel discussion series on November 11th at 6 pm, Be Seen AND Heard: Conversations with American Women Artists.
+This event will have limited capacity and require separate pre-registration, to sign up for additional program details visit the Georgetown University Art Galleries website.
 The exhibition will remain on view through December 12th.